 Effective go-to-market planning begins, well, at the beginning of product development.
-It should not handed-off to marketing at launch time.
+It should not be handed off to marketing at launch time.
 Content should not only understand the external voice.
 It must also capture internal insights as they evolve during the development cycle.
 Insights from SD, PD, IT, Finance, Legal, delivery, and others.

 When you go to market, you will be delivering something of value and your clients will know you've been listening.
 It will be the difference between great ROI, and another hockey stick projection.